Vonng/pigsty/docs/PARAM.md

 name: `minio_alias`, type: `string`, level: `G`

-alias name for local minio deployment
+MinIO alias name for the local MinIO cluster

-default values: `sss`
+default values: `sss`, which will be written to infra nodes' / admin users' client alias profile.